norabellm/norabellm.github.io/content/posts/binary-hex-decimal-math.md

 - `420_b16`, convert it to base 2 and base 10.

-## Convertion by Base Round Value Deduction
+## Conversion by Base Round Value Deduction

-Induction is good convertion for you that fast in math.
+Induction is good conversion for you that fast in math.
 Fortunately, there are way for people who slow at math.
 This method likely work well in base 2 only.

 Base round value is when value that round in base such `100_b2` or `1000_b2`.
 These method depend on pattern matching of these base round value and digit.
-To make this method effective we need remember some rainbow table and it pattern.
+To make this method effective we need remember some rainbow table and its pattern.

 | Base 2 | Base 10 | Base 16 |
 |--|--|--|